 • Cucumber adds more hydration to the recipe and balances the cabbage flavor.

-• Ginger adds a little extra zing and kick in flavor.
-It’s a great addition to this juice.
+• Ginger and lemon add a little extra zing and kick in flavor.
+They’re a great addition to this juice.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.